Lina0596/pawliday_frontend/README.md

-# 🐾 Pawliday Frontend
+# 🐾 pawliday frontend

-The **Pawliday Frontend** is the client-side application for the Pawliday project — a web app that helps dog owners manage their pets and organize vacation care.
+The **pawliday frontend** is the client-side application for the Pawliday project — a web app that helps dog owners manage their pets and organize vacation care.
 Built with **React (Vite)**, it provides a modern and responsive user interface and integrates with the Pawliday Flask backend.

 ---